zsmoore/dashboard-app/README.md

 ## Who's Hungry?

+#### This app is hosted on http://app.whoshungry.io/ or you can run it locally using the following instructions.

 ### Getting Started
 These instructions are for Windows and Mac users.
-They will get you a copy of the project up and running on your local machine.
+They will get you a copy of the project up and running on your local machine

 #### Prerequisites
 Download and install Node.js